zJayTech/Coffee-Shop-Analysis/README.md

 # Coffee Store Sales Analysis (SQL Server)

 ### Project Objective:
-To perform a comprehensive data analysis of coffee sales records to identify top-selling products, understand sales trends by time of day and weekday, and evaluate overall revenue performance.
+To conduct a comprehensive analysis of coffee sales data, aiming to identify top-selling products, uncover sales patterns by time of day and weekday, and evaluate overall revenue performance.

-This project focuses on analyzing a coffee sales dataset to extract actionable business insights using Microsoft SQL Server.
-The primary objective was to demonstrate proficiency in SQL for data cleaning, transformation, and querying, ultimately uncovering key trends and performance metrics.
+Using Microsoft SQL Server, this project highlights the use of SQL for data cleaning, transformation, and advanced querying to extract meaningful business insights and reveal key performance trends.

 ### Dataset:
 **Source**: [Coffee Store Sales – Kaggle](https://www.kaggle.com/datasets/reignrichard/coffee-store-sales?resource=download)